 Packing Cubes:

 My partner was skeptical when I first told him about packing cubes, but I argued that we could buy a few just to test out.
 I bought a set of three of eBag’s Slim Packing Cubes for myself and a pair of Eagle Creek’s Specter Compression Cubes for him.
 During our trip to Ecuador, we both fell in love with the slim packing cubes.
-So much so that my husband added a set for himself to his Amazon wishlist as soon as we got home.
+So much so that my partner added a set for himself to his Amazon wishlist as soon as we got home.

 The compression cubes didn’t suit such a short trip as much as they might a longer trip.
 He liked how much space they saved by compressing his clothes, but found them to be difficult to use on a daily basis.
 These might be better suited to a longer trip when you need to have some clothes set aside for special occasions, unusual weather, or for the second half of a trip.
 We have since also acquired a set of the eBag’s Classic Packing Cubes that we use when we’re traveling with traditional wheeled suitcases instead of our backpacks.